JB Dauda passes away in Accra, Ghana

 “As the decision of the leadership of the SLPP clearly contradicts my principle which I intend to continue to uphold and practice, I have decided to reconsider my membership of the SLPP.
 Accordingly, I hereby resign from the SLPP with effect from the date thereof (8th February 2011).”

-Mr. Dauda served successfully as Foreign Minister and was transferred to the Internal Affairs Ministry in a cabinet reshuffle after the 2012 elections.
+Mr. Dauda served successfully as Foreign Minister and was transferred to the Internal Affairs Ministry in a cabinet reshuffle after the 2012 elections, a position he held until a few months ago.

 He was 75 years old.